ING Banner

 4. Clear any emergency overrides by pressing the RESET button next to the EMERGENCY STOP button on the console.
 If the light does not clear, check for emergency stop buttons that may have been pressed.

 6. In any browser, open the new http://obslog.ing.iac.es ING Observing Log system, to see in near real time the acquired images and allow you to complete the night report at the end of the night.
-This section trains you how to complete the night report, then save the night log, at the end of the night.
+The section on creating the observing log tells you about how to complete the night report, and to save the night log at the end of the night.

 5. Moving the telescope out of access park